-At a local centre level athletes with a disability can participate in their local competition with modifications if required to integrate into the existing program.
-Local centres can be assisted with resources to help this to occur, and parents are encouraged to speak to their local centre to seek assistance.
+At a local Centre level athletes with a disability can participate in their local competition with modifications if required to integrate into the existing program.
+Local Centres can be assisted with resources to help this to occur, and parents are encouraged to speak to their local Centre to seek assistance.
 Centres are encouraged to speak to parents about the best assistance they can offer.
 Modifications can be as simple as using a different weight for a throwing implement, lowering a hurdle height, or using a soft rope on the high jump.
-Running frames, racing wheelchairs, and throwing chairs are currently being funded and will be accessible at some centres.

 Little Athletics is about Being One’s Best.
-Achievements and awards are around participation and achieving personal bests.
+Achievements and awards centered are around participation and achieving personal bests.
 Awards such as McDonald’s Achievement badges (Green, Red and Blue) and 25 Participation badges do not rely ontimes or places – just on participation and improvement.

 Classification process for athletes with disabilities can empower and enhance the pathway of opportunities for athletes.
 This classification allows athletes to compete beyond their local centre competition to state competition and even nationally.
 The classification process requires contact with the appropriate organisation and completion of forms.
 Depending on the disability this may be all that is required.
 For athletes with physical impairment this will provide Provisional Classification and a further follow up is required.

 Little Athletics Tasmania requires Provisional Classification only for State Championship events.
-At State Championships there are specific Multi-Class events which allow athletes with disabilities to compete against each other.
+At State Championships there are specific Multi-Class events which allow Para athletes to compete against each other.
 With the use of the classification, we are able to use the MDS table established by AA to give and baseline score and award placings.
-This table has been calculated to allow athletes to with differing disabilities to compete fairly against each other.
+This table has been calculated to allow athletes with differing disabilities to compete fairly against each other.
 This same system is used for scoring at National Athletics Championships.
-(Classification is not required for Centre Level competition, but can be useful in determining modifications required e.g., which weight shotput is best suited).
+(Classification is not required for Centre Level competition, but can be useful in determining modifications required e.g., which weight shot put is best suited).

 This Classification process is for athletes 8 years old and over.
 This process can take some time, so if you are wishing to compete in State Championships or to nominate for the u13 – 15 State Team we recommend you commence the classification process as soon as possible.
 To move from Provisional Classification to Full classification may require assessment from a qualified panel, who currently need to come from the mainland.
 This usually occurs only once a year.